contentauth/c2pa-rs/SECURITY.md

 # Security

-C2PA open source repos are maintained in partnership with Adobe.
-At this time, security policies are maintained solely by Adobe employees.
+This C2PA open-source library is maintained in partnership with Adobe.
+At this time, Adobe is taking point on accepting security reports through its HackerOne portal and public bug bounty program.

 ## Reporting a vulnerability